 MTF curves can be either polychromatic or monochromatic.
 Polychromatic curves show the effect of any chromatic aberration that may be present.
 For a well-corrected achromatic system, polychromatic MTF can be computed by weighted averaging of monochromatic MTFs at a single image surface.
 MTF can also be measured by a variety of commercially available instruments.

-Since a lens MTF varies with the field angle, it is often more useful to exam the MTF at specific spatial frequencies vs. field position.
+Since a lens MTF varies with the field angle, it is often more useful to exam the MTF at specific spatial frequencies vs. field positions.
 This plot shows the consistency of lens performance across the entire image plane.
-It is useful to select two (a high and low) spatial frequencies.
-The low frequency MTF value represents the overall contrast of the image, and high frequency MTF represents the capability of the lens to produce details.
+It is useful to select two (high and low) spatial frequencies.
+The low-frequency MTF value represents the overall contrast of the image, and high-frequency MTF represents the capability of the lens to produce details.
 An example of such a plot is as follows (green lines are MTF values at 20 cycle/mm and the blue lines at 60 cycle/mm.
-The solid lines are for saggital target orientation.
+The solid lines are for sagittal target orientation.
 Dash lines for tangential orientation):

 Read part one of the article: Optical Tolerances – Part 1